ulikoehler/YakDB/YakServer/doc/external-protocol.md

     - 'table': The requested table number
     - 'FileSize': The sum of all filesizes in the table dir.
                   If the table is changed while computing this value, it might be inaccurate.
+                  Note that the apparent size is computed, being approximately equivalent to using du -sb.
+See http://stackoverflow.com/a/5694854/2597135 for details.
     - Any key being allowed in the Table open request
     - 'MaxOpen': The 0-based table number of the highest table that is currently open (or -1 if none are open)